The-OpenROAD-Project/OpenLane/docs/source/hardening_macros.md

 2. Set a specific DIE AREA by making `FP_SIZING` set to `absolute` and then giving the size as four coordinates to `DIE_AREA`.

 3. Use a template DEF and apply the same DIE AREA and dimensions of that DEF.
-Not that this option will also force the flow to use the same PIN locations and PIN names (they are copied over from the template DEF).
-To use that option set: `FP_DEF_TEMPLATE` to point to that DEF file.
+Note that this option will also force the flow to use the same PIN locations and PIN names (they are copied over from the template DEF).
+To use this option set: `FP_DEF_TEMPLATE` to point to that DEF file.

 You can read more about how to control these variables [here][0].